funkybooboo/university/notes/acronyms.md

 - **Integrity**: Ensures data is accurate, authentic, and reliable, protecting against unauthorized modifications.
   Techniques such as checksums, hashing, and digital signatures are commonly used.
-- **Availability**: Ensures that information and resources are accessible to authorized users when needed, utilizing measures like redundancy, failover systems, and regular maintenance to prevent downtime.
+- **Availability**: Ensures that information and resources are accessible to authorized users when needed, utilizing measures like redundancy, fail over systems, and regular maintenance to prevent downtime.

 ### PCB: Process Control Block